SLime1998/SSRL/README.md

 ## Trained models
+Pre-trained models on NTU-60 are provided in `weights` folder.
+You can download and test them with linear evaluation by changing the config file.

 ## Acknowledgement
 The framework of our code is extended from the following repositories.
 We sincerely thank the authors for releasing the codes.
-- The framework of our code is based on [CrosSCLR](https://github.com/LinguoLi/CrosSCLR).
+- The framework of our code is based on [AimCLR](https://github.com/Levigty/AimCLR).
 - The encoder is based on [ST-GCN](https://github.com/yysijie/st-gcn/blob/master/OLD_README.md).